Mibblez/Neuromorphic-Data-Processing/README.md

 ##  Setup

-This projest requires some scripts to be installed as a package.
+This project requires some scripts to be installed as a package.
 Run the following command at the root of the repo to do so.
 ```
 pip install -e .
 ```